JozefR/TradeDash/README.md

 A simple ASP.NET Core TradeDash project that I am working in my free time.
 I am going to develop simple [Blue Chips/Stocks](https://www.investopedia.com/terms/b/bluechip.asp) trading simulation with trading sheets and some statistics.
 This project is very basic, anyone who has interest in Stocks and learn ASP.
 Core is welcome to join :).

 ### Domain Objects so far
-The base entity will be **Strategy**.
+The base entity will be

+    Strategy.

 Each strategy has its own:

     1. MoneyManagement
     2. EstaminateReturn
     3. ReturnOnStrategy

 For each strategy with specific **strategy type** can be recorded **StockTrades** and **OptionTrades**.

+#####StockTrades
-Each Stock or [Option](https://www.investopedia.com/terms/s/stockoption.asp) record can have **Status**:
+Each Stock record can have Status:

-1. StockStatus - Opened or Closed.
+    StockStatus - Open/Close.

+#####OptionTrades
+Each [Option](https://www.investopedia.com/terms/s/stockoption.asp) record can have Status:

-2. OptionStatus - Opened, Closed or Expirated
+    OptionStatus - Open/Close.

+Each Option is of Type

+    Call
+    Put

+And additionally each open option can be:

+    buy
+    write
+And each close option can be

+    Expired
+    Sold
+    Assigned

 ### List of features